 Can't see your patio for all the weeds or has it turned a funny shade of green?
 Fear not!
 Just follow our simple steps to help you perk up your patio in time for the summer months and get it back to looking its best.

-• Give it a sweep - After around a week, brush away any leftover dirt and debris.
+- Give it a sweep - After around a week, brush away any leftover dirt and debris.
 Ta da!
-It's now time to admire your newly pimped-up patio!
+Sit back, relax, and enjoy your newly cleaned patio!

 If your patio is in need of a total refresh, you may need to invest in a pressure washer – this will jet away any stubborn mould, grime or dirt.